Updated in September 2019

 7.2 You accept responsibility for information that proves incorrect.

-7.3 You authorise us to collect a payment, enter into a payment arrangement or allow time for the debtor to arrange payment in full.
+7.3 You authorise us to collect a payment, enter into a payment arrangement on your behalf and regardless of the stage of the enforcement or compliance process, or allow time for the debtor to arrange payment in full.

 8.1 VAT on enforcement-related fees is payable by you.